 Recently I read about a mom whose daughter was headed to the US Air Force Academy.
 The mom was thrilled but she was having trouble explaining to her friends.
 She kept getting questions like, “But why doesn’t your daughter go to college?
 She’s really smart!”

 That’s a mom who truly needs a story.

 As a first draft, she could say, “Darlene’s always wanted to be a pilot.
 So she was thrilled when she found out the US has a special 4-year college for future Air Force officers – and the best place to go if you want a flying career.
-Of course there’s a catch: they’re even more selective than the Ivy League.
+Yes, there’s a catch: they’re even more selective than the Ivy League.
 So Darlene’s been playing rugby and studying science and doing a million other things.
 She knows it’ll be hard but …”

 Of course, she’d need another story when her neighbor says, “But that’s not very ladylike, is it?”

 It’s often hard to explain something you’re passionate about to people who have no idea those things existed, let alone want to get involved with them.
 This challenge comes up at networking events, especially if you’ve got a new-to-the-world, one-of-a-kind offer.

 For instance, I met someone who founded a company to help people find space for special events.
 I had trouble with the concept myself, till he shared his story (which, like the service, was founded in the days before we had pandemic restrictions).

 “We were searching for a place to hold a birthday party for my teenage daughter.
 We wanted a place big enough for 30 people, where we could bring our own music and fix our own food.
 We couldn’t do that in a hotel meeting room, even if we were willing to pay the exorbitant prices the nice hotels charge in my city.